arvigeus/AZ-204/Synopsis.md

 1. Actions
    - What are they used for?
 Example?
 1. Usage Patterns
-   - Broadcast Pattern
+   - Broadcast Pattern (copy to all)
-   - Partitioning Pattern
+   - Partitioning Pattern (fair distribution)
-   - Routing Pattern
+   - Routing Pattern (based on properties)
 1. Autoforwarding
-1. Parallel Stream Processing - how?
+1. Parallel Stream Processing - based on which property?
+1. For what session ID is used?
 1. Message sessions - ordering?
 1. Batching - characteristics and when to use/not use
-1. Message deferral
+1. Message deferral (delay / set aside)
 1. C#
 1. CLI